 Data like this is often used to explain why Americans tend to be quite uninformed about important issues.
 For more examples, see this post comparing the covers of TIME and Newsweek in the U.S. and elsewhere.
 See also: Setting the Agenda on Trump and Setting the Agenda on Janet Jackson’s “Wardrobe Failure.”

 Thanks to Dolores R. for the tip!
-Via Socialist Texan.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Via Socialist Texan.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.